-- Rehabilitation refers to the measures undertaken to return land on which mining has taken place to the agreed post-closure uses. - In some jurisdictions, the legal requirement is for restoration of the pre-mining land use. - In others, the end uses of the land are open to a process of negotiation, either with the regulatory authorities and/or with a broader set of Affected Populations and Organisations.
+Rehabilitation refers to the measures undertaken to return land on which mining has taken place to the agreed post-closure uses.

+- In some jurisdictions, the legal requirement is for restoration of the pre-mining land use. - In others, the end uses of the land are open to a process of negotiation, either with the regulatory authorities and/or with a broader set of Affected Populations and Organisations. - In areas with significant Biodiversity values, the aspiration should be to restore land use for mining to a future use that reinstates significant Biodiversity values as practicably as possible, supported by regulatory authorities and Affected Populations and Organisations.
+Ensure that the Mine Rehabilitation and closure plan integrates the Biodiversity Action Plan where relevant.